-The program should be implemented in C, and should be compiled using maximal optimization (e.g. option -03 for the gcc compiler).
+The program should be implemented in C or C++, and should be compiled using maximal optimization (e.g. option -03 for the gcc compiler).
 It is important to actually use the searched keys for something, since the compiler may remove computations and memory accesses that it can deduce have no influence on the outcome of the program.
 One suggestion is to have a counter to which each found key is added, and then at the end of the program to write out the value of the counter on the screen.
 Another suggestion is to keep an eye on the assembler-version of the code generated by the compiler, to see what code is actually running in the end (only feasible for small programs).

-Pay close attention to minimizing CPU cycles as the CPU time can easily dominate the running time, at least for experiments within cache.
+Pay close attention to minimizing CPU cycles as the CPU time can easily dominate the running time for experiments within cache.
 This may be at the expense of normal programming conventions.
-For instance, try to inline functions (although the compiler should do this to a large extent), use global variables, and minimize the number of if/else's.
+For instance, try to inline functions (although the compiler should do this to a large extent), use global variables, and minimize the number of if/else's (they work against the processors pipelined instruction execution).
 For the smaller trees, it is quite conceivable that generating random integers will dominate the running time-this may be tested by measuring the time of a lot of calls to the random number generator versus the time for the same number of an elementary operation like addition of one.
-If this is the case, consider making in advance an array of N random integers in the range 1 to N, and then traverse this array repeatedly while using the read values as the search keys.
-To make the size of this array significantly smaller than the tree, you may for some small integer k (e.g. k=8) instead store N/k random integers in the range 1 to N, and for the jth traversal of the array add j to the read search key, subtracting N if the resulting search key is larger than N. This should be done for $j = 1, 2, \dots k$, and then repeated to get the desired number of searches.
-The creation of the array of random number should not be included in the time measurements for searches in the tree, and neither should the tree/array construction time.
-Scripting the execution of your entire set of experiments makes them easier for you to control and to redo if needed.
+If this is the case, consider making in advance an array of N random integers in the range 1 to N, and then during testing traverse this array (repeatedly) while using the read values as the search keys.
+To make the size of this array significantly smaller than the tree, you may for some small integer k (e.g. k = 16) instead store N/k random integers in the range 1 to N, and before each traversal of the array generate a random value r and add it to the read search keys in that traversal (subtracting N if the resulting search key is larger than N).
+The creation of the array of random numbers should not be included in the time measurements for searches in the tree, and neither should the tree/array construction time.